telliott99/MySwift/arrays.rst

     var sorted_names = sorted(names)
     println(sorted_names)

 This prints what you'd expect.
-The use of ``let`` here is a little weird, it means that the length of the array can't be changed, but one can still change values
+The use of ``let`` here looks a little weird, the "constant" part of this is it means that the length of the array can't be changed, but one can still change the values.

 .. sourcecode:: bash